PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Number```

 Numeric data type, that represents both integer and fractional numbers.
-Read more in the [Complete Guide](/posts/numbers-in-javascript-complete-guide).
+Read more in the [Complete Guide to Numbers](/posts/numbers-in-javascript-complete-guide).

 ## O: